You may hear me talk about “Mr. Swiss” & “Mrs. Swiss” in my insta-stories. I am referring to our two Monstera Deliciosa, AKA: Swiss Cheese Plants. ⠀

 The Monstera deliciosa is native to the rainforests of Central America & Mexico, but will do just fine in your home given the proper care & (minimal) attention.

-My Top Tips for Caring for Your Monstera Deliciosa
+Caring for Your Monstera Deliciosa

-- Monstera plants like well-draining soil that is composed of organic matter; perlite, pumice or coarse horticultural sand.
+Then take a look at the soil to see if it is dry and flaky or incredibly soggy.
+Monstera plants like well-draining soil that is composed of organic matter; perlite, pumice or coarse horticultural sand.

-- These plants like to be fertilized once a month during the growing seasons (summer + spring).
+Monsteras plants like to be fertilized once a month during the growing seasons (summer + spring).

-- Choose a pot that has plenty of drainage holes and is large enough to accommodate the relatively quick growth of this plant.
+You will want to choose a pot that has plenty of drainage holes and is large enough to accommodate the relatively quick growth of this plant.
 You may need to re-pot it every few years or so give it more room & ensure that the soil is not depleted of nutrients.

 Do you want houseplants but do not know where to start?